mo7amedaliEbaid/piiicks-ecommerce/README.md

 25. **Dependency Injection:** Leverage the `get_it` package for efficient dependency injection, improving code maintainability and managing dependencies effectively.
 26. **Functional Programming Principles:** Explore and implement functional programming principles from the `dartz` package, enhancing code clarity and error handling.

-## Getting Started
-1. Clone the repository.
-2. Navigate to the project directory.
-3. Run `flutter pub get` to fetch the dependencies.
-4. Open the project in your preferred Flutter IDE.
-5. Run the app on your desired emulator or physical device.

 ## Dependencies
 ```yaml